denten-books/plain-text/main.md

         peek at what is to come soon.

 Three mechanisms: Goldberg's "Controller," the  AES-90, and Engelbart.

+Note that in some sense, the formatting layer can be seen as a feature extension of the control characters already present in early telegraph machinery.
+In describing *TYPSET* and *RUNOFF*, some of the earliest typeset and editor commands that made it into UNIX as *TROFF*, J.E.
+Saltzer, a pioneer of modern textual editing, writes:

+> RUNOFF is a command used to type out memorandum files of English text in manuscript format.
+Control words scattered in the text  provide detailed control over the format, if desired.
+Input files may be prepared  by the context editor, TYPSET.

 In practice, the immateriality of digital text (and image) has served to erode the efficacy of copyright restrictions as a system of laws and regulations.
 The